y573724537/leetcode/solutions/0345.Reverse_Vowels_of_a_String/README.md

 ## Description

-Write a function that takes a string as input and reverse only the vowels of a string.
+Given a string s, reverse only all the vowels in the string and return it.

+The vowels are 'a', 'e', 'i', 'o', and 'u', and they can appear in both cases.

 Example 1: